10 FAQs About MIPS

 The IA percentage score is calculated by dividing the total IA points by 20 or 40, respectively.
 Using a general MIPS clinician as an example, 30 points would yield a 30/40 = 75% IA performance score, which in turn would deliver 75% x (15% IA category weighting) x 100 = 11.3 MIPS points.

-In 2017, the Resource Use weighting has been set to zero, but in 2018, that increases to 10%.
-MIPS rates clinicians for Resource Use (Medicare costs of attributed patients) based on 40+ cost measures to account for differences among specialties.
+In 2017, the Cost weighting has been set to zero and CMS has proposed that the weighting stay at zero for 2018, but it could jump up to 30% for 2019.
+MIPS rates clinicians for Cost (Medicare costs of attributed patients) based on 40+ cost measures to account for differences among specialties.
 There are no separate reporting requirements for clinicians, as the measures are calculated based on claims collected by CMS.

 Example of Calculating a Final Score